 - The National Name Exchange

 - Veterans with Honorable Discharge or Active Duty in U.S. Armed Forces

 - Yale Office for Graduate Student Development and Diversity (OGSDD) Virtual Information Session

 Documented Financial Hardship

 Applicants with documented financial hardship may be eligible for a fee waiver.
 The fee waiver request form asks for detailed financial information and documentation that will be evaluated in processing your request, including:

 - A letter from your undergraduate university financial aid officer

 - Statements of liabilities including prior education loans

 How to Request a Fee Waiver

-- Within a few minutes, you will be able to return to this page to access the Fee Waiver Request Form on this web page.
+- Within a few minutes, you will be able to return to this page to access the Fee Waiver Request Form (link available starting in late August 2020).